 Will participating in these sessions actually improve my grade in the course?

 Research shows that students who attend FSGs regularly can achieve better grades, but FSGs offer many benefits to students beyond grades.
 Students acquire new study skills, learn how to organize class materials, learn to collaborate with classmates, and become more independent learners.
 FSGs help you integrate how-to-learn with what-to-learn.

 FSGs are led by an undergraduate student who has previously taken the course and has done well in it.
 These facilitators are usually recommended to the Centre for Teaching and Learning by the course instructors and are trained throughout the semester in active learning and study strategies, as well as diverse learning styles.
 And even though facilitators have already taken the course, they attend the course lectures again, take notes, review assigned material, and look for the hardest or most important concepts on which to build FSG sessions and activities.

 Where are FSG sessions held?

-Most FSGs are in AC221, AC219 or in PORTABLE 104 (across from the entrance to the Science Research (SY) Building).
+Most FSGs are in the FSG room in Highland Hall, or in AC221 or AC219 in the Academic Resources Building.
 Sometimes FSGs are held in other locations, due to space/time constraints.
-Details of participating classes, days, times and locations will be updated regularly on Blackboard.
-Note that you must enter the portable at the *end* of the building, not at the *side* door.
+Details of participating classes, days, times and locations will be updated regularly on the course's Quercus, and on our Facebook page, "UTSC Facilitated Study Groups".